Does It Offend You, Yeah?

-Does It Offend You, Yeah? are a British dance-punk band from Reading, Berkshire.
-They played what was to be their final show on 12 December 2015 at the Electric Ballroom, Camden Town.
+Does It Offend You, Yeah? are an English dance-punk band from Reading, Berkshire.
+They played their final show on 12 December 2015 at the Electric Ballroom, Camden Town.
 In September 2021, they announced a new album, titled We Do Our Own Stunts.

 History

-Does It Offend You, Yeah?, named after a quote from the BBC television series The Office, were formed in 2006 in Reading, UK by James Rushent and Dan Coop and soon joined by Rob Bloomfield and Morgan Quaintance.
+Does It Offend You, Yeah?, named after a quote from the BBC television series The Office, were formed in 2006 in Reading, UK by James Rushent and Dan Coop.